Shriii19/web-maker/README.md

 3. Open `index.html` in your browser to view the homepage.

 ## Customization
-- Edit the HTML files to update content for each page.
+- Edit the HTML files to update content for each page
-- Add page-specific styles in the corresponding CSS files in the `assets` folder.
+- Modify styles in `assets/style.css` for global styling changes
-- Use `main.js` for navigation and interactive features.
+- Use `assets/main.js` for navigation and core functionality
+- Pro template editing functionality in `assets/pro-templates.js`
+- Error handling managed by `assets/global-error-handler.js`
+- All pages include proper SEO meta tags and structured data

 ## License
 This project is licensed under the MIT License.